Restarting Maine’s Economy

 - Retailers remain subject to the occupancy limit of 5 people per 1,000 square feet of shopping space.

-- Stage 4 also establishes the reopening date for indoor service for bars and tasting rooms as Monday, November 2, 2020.
-To reopen to indoor service, establishments must commit to abiding by the new COVID-19 Prevention Checklist for seated food and drink service, which is an update to the restaurant checklist.
+- The reopening date for indoor seated service for bars and tasting rooms is postponed.
+Once permitted to reopen to indoor seated service, establishments must commit to abiding by the new COVID-19 Prevention Checklist for seated food and drink service, which is an update to the restaurant checklist.

 - Per executive order, the state’s face covering mandate now requires a broader set of entities, such as private schools and local government buildings, to join restaurants, lodging, and retail establishments, to ensure that employees and people in their buildings adhere to this critical health measure.